christinali1017/Algorithm/README.md

 ###108 Convert Sorted Array to Binary Search Tree

->Given a singly linked list where elements are sorted in ascending order, convert it to a height balanced BST.
+>Given an array where elements are sorted in ascending order, convert it to a height balanced BST.

 **Idea**:

+Top down.

 Just find the mid of the list each time and create the tree from root.